Key-to-Code/Chemical-Equipment-Parameter-Visualizer/ChemicalEquipmentParameterVisualizer/ChemicalEquipmentParameterVisualizer/README.md

 ## Deployment

 ### Web Application
-The web application can be deployed using Replit's deployment feature.
 The frontend is already configured to run on port 5000 and accepts requests from all hosts.

 ### Backend API
 The Django backend should be deployed separately.
 Update the `API_BASE_URL` in the frontend code to point to your deployed backend.